Best ad networks for affiliates in 2026: 11 options ranked by USDT payment, panel honesty, format breadth, and small-budget testing economics

 Wire, Paxum, USDT-TRC20, Capitalist

-Tier-3 inventory depth larger networks don't compete for
+Tier-3 inventory depth at price points the larger networks do not match

 Where it falls short